ajesujoba/UNIQORN/KGTEXT/README.md

 python createTable_HETERSd.py questions.json alignlog 0 6
 ```
 #0 and 6 are the start and end indices as there are six questions in questions.json
-#Before executing the code, you need to download the embedding files for `Word2Vec (GoogleNews-vectors-negative300.bin.gz)` or `Wikipedia2Vec (enwiki_20180420_100d.txt)` from <google drive link> and place them in the CREATE_ALIGN/EMBED folder.
+#Before executing the code, you need to download the embedding files for `Word2Vec (GoogleNews-vectors-negative300.bin.gz)` or `Wikipedia2Vec (enwiki_20180420_100d.txt)` from https://drive.google.com/drive/folders/1b0OPw1u2AIFeUQby24GZgTwDrDyi7ciQ?usp=sharing and place them in the CREATE_ALIGN/EMBED folder.
 You need to set the `embedding` variable in the config file according to your choice of embedding.

 ### 5. Answer Questions
 Answer questions over the scored Triples and Meta Data.
 Please continue using the same environment for executing these codes.
 The results would be stored in `Files/Results/0.8_0.7_0.7/_ANSWER_0.8_0.7_0.7/LcQUAD_Answer_list_<question_id>_<ranking_scheme>` pickle files.